PPC targeting lays the proverbial groundwork for conversion optimization.

 So, you might end up with a targeting specification like this, for example…

-- Refreshing ad creative regularly to fight ad fatigue, reducing CPC.
+- Refreshing ad creative regularly to fight ad fatigue and reduce CPC

 Some people are further along in the buying cycle than others.

-If you target people who are already considering which solution to go with vs. people who are only now becoming aware that solutions exist, you’re more likely to get a conversion.
-Why?
-The latter group will want to comparison shop and otherwise spend time on stage two.
+If you target people who are already considering which solution to go with (stage two) instead of people who are only now becoming aware that solutions exist (stage one), you’re more likely to get a conversion.

-More importantly, the messaging you would use with someone in stage one and someone in stage two would be very different.
-Hell, the messaging you would use with someone at the beginning of stage two and at the end of stage two would be very different.
+More importantly, the messaging you'll use with someone in stage one and someone in stage two is very different.
+Hell, the messaging you would use with someone at the beginning of stage two and the end of stage two would be very different.

 Some words of advice...

-- AdWords and Bing Ads make intent targeting easy, but it’s still vital that you carefully match your value proposition, copy and creative to the appropriate buying stage.
+- Google Ads and Microsoft Ads make intent targeting easy.
+But it’s still vital that you carefully match your value proposition, copy, and creative to the appropriate buying stage.

 - Measure all the way through to revenue.
 It’s not which keywords result in a click or even a purchase.
 Which keywords result in the biggest purchase at the lowest cost per sale?

 - Learn your match types.
 Really, really understand the implications of each match type and how it will affect your performance.